 I am a Research Assistant at Idiap Research Institute and a PhD student at EPFL, Switzerland.
 My advisor is Prof. François Fleuret.
 My research is in the area of deep learning.
 I am currently investigating the local linear structure (i.e.; input-output gradients) of deep neural networks, and developing tools that can leverage these to improve learning.
 So far, I’ve worked on problems in distillation and interpretability.

 Prior to this, I completed my Masters (by Research) at the Indian Institute of Science (IISc), where I was advised by Prof. Venkatesh Babu.
 During this time I worked on adaptively controlling the computational complexity of deep neural nets by using a multiplicative gating mechanism and then sparsifying these gates during training.
 Using this technique, I was able to learn the number of neurons in a layer, train sparse neural networks, and learn dropout rates.
 My master’s thesis is available here.

-I am broadly interested in issues relating to robustness, adaptability (transfer learning/continual learning) and interpretability of deep neural networks.
+I am broadly interested in issues relating to interpretability, compression and robustness of deep neural networks.

 My CV is here.
 (Last Updated: October 2020)